vmware/terraform-provider-nsxt/website/docs/r/vm_tags.html.markdown

 * `instance_id` - (Required) BIOS Id of the Virtual Machine.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this VM.
-* `logical_port_tag` - (Optional) A list of scope + tag pairs to associate with logical port that is automatically created for this VM.
+* `logical_port_tag` - (Optional) A list of scope + tag pairs to associate with all logical ports that are automatically created for this VM.

 ## Importing